malhotran-math/Spectral-distribution/README.md

 We also show with simulations that this has similar spectrum to a matrix B = DGD, where D is a diagonal matrix with D(i,i) = sqrt{W_i}, and G(i,j)=G(j,i) is normally distributed with mean 0 and variance 1/dist(i,j)^a.

 Later on, we try estimating the tail of this spectral distribution, which theoretically has a power law decay.

+Update 11 April 2025: Added a file for Laplacian simulations